 When an alarm is tripped, how do you verify it?
 In a lot of cases, the answer is calling, texting, or sending someone to investigate.
 However, this is slow and often involves addressing false alarms.
 Instead, consider integrating video monitoring.
 Many security businesses already have video systems, but they are usually treated as separate entities.

-By combining alarm and video monitoring together, you can use them to support each other.
+By combining alarm and video monitoring, you can use them to support each other.
 When an alarm goes off, the operator can quickly check the relevant video feed for suspicious activity without the need to look for data in a separate system.
 This aids in assessing the severity of the situation, allowing for faster response times to serious threats.
-Video/alarm integration can even be used to improve automation, extending the capabilities of each operator.
+New technologies such as video/alarm integration can even be used to improve automation, extending the capabilities of each operator.

 Bring Security Together With PSIM